 The District owns water rights that were created as reserves upon the formation of the District.
-In the future, the District plans to sell these rights for \$40,000 per right to interested parties.
-As of June 30, 2022, the District owned 6 water rights that were available for sale or for which the sale was pending contingent upon the subdivision approval by the County.
+During the year ended June 30, 2023, the District sold 4 water rights at \$40,000 per right.
+As of June 30, 2023, the District owned 2 water rights that were available for sale or for which the sale was pending contingent upon the subdivision approval by the County.